-Email marketing in 2017 is a lead nurturing and sales converting asset to any business regardless of their size, brand identity, or budget.
+Email marketing is a lead nurturing and sales converting asset to any business regardless of their size, brand identity, or budget.
 Because it is such a cost-efficient tool, you can reach your audience in a more intimate setting—providing them solution-based information for their needs through the convenience of their inbox.

 However, there is a code of conduct with email marketing.
 You don’t want to SPAM your audience with messages nor do you want to send your emails on an infrequent or minimal basis—causing your audience to forget why they signed up to your email list in the first place.
 So why not make it a worthwhile and memorable experience for them.